Frequently Asked Questions

 30 - Are fundraisers for charities required as a participant of the Hoka Hey Motorcycle Challenge™?

-No, it is not a requirement, but, we do encourage all Challengers to consider raising money on behalf of a charity or non-profit organization of their choosing.
+Riders MUST participate in fundraising activities to be considered an "Elite" or a "Bad Ass" finisher.
+Otherwise, we encourage all Challengers to consider raising money on behalf of a charity or non-profit organization but it is not required of them.
 If you decide to conduct fundraising actives for a charity or non-profit, you will want to be familiar with our Fundraiser Policy before you begin.

 Back To Top